gravitational/teleport/web/README.md

 $ yarn build-ui-oss
 ```

-The resulting output will be in the `packages/{package-name}/dist/` folders respectively.
+The resulting output will be in the `webassets` folder.

 ### Docker Build